ProgramFiles/nanonet/README.md

 is extracted from .fast5 files to create feature vectors to input into a pretrained network.
 Output is as a single .fasta file.

-Nanonet leverages currennt to run recurrennt neural networks.
+Nanonet leverages currennt to run recurrent neural networks.
 Currennt is generally run with GPUs to aid performance but can be run in a CPU only environment.

 Installation on Ubuntu
 ----------------------